Sequenzer/BeatUp/client/README.md

 ## ToDo

--Implement Chat(Socket.io) and Lobbys
+- Implement Chat(Socket.io) and Lobbys
--add more Games
+- add more Games